roxyal/TODO/README.md

 # Functionality for Adminstrators
 * Can view / edit / delete the job task or notes of all employees
-* Able to view all the employees information such as (roles, account setting)
+* Able to view / edit / delete all the employees information such as (roles, account setting)
 * Able to create New Employee account

 # Framework